rust-lang/reference/src/items/modules.md

 }
 ```

-Modules implicitly have some paths in scope.
-These paths are to built-in types,
+Modules implicitly have some names in scope.
+These name are to built-in types,
 macros imported with `#[macro_use]` on an extern crate, and by the crate's
 [prelude].
-These paths are all made of a single identifier.
-These paths are not
+These names are all made of a single identifier.
+These names are not
-paths of the module, so for example, any path `path`, `self::path` is not also
+part of the module, so for example, any name `name`, `self::name` is not a
-a valid path.
-The paths added by the [prelude] can be removed by placing the
+valid path.
+The names added by the [prelude] can be removed by placing the
 `no_implicit_prelude` [attribute] onto the module.

 ## Attributes on Modules